pravinboopathy/spearfish/README.md

 Perfect for developers, designers, and power users who want a better macOS window manager alternative.

 No more cycling.
-No more hunting.
+No more searching.
 Just strike.

 <!-- Add a demo GIF here: ![Spearfish Demo](assets/demo.gif) -->